Medical expert of the article

 Treatment of herpesvirus infections

-Treatment of herpesvirus infections remains a challenge.
-A prolonged chronic process leads to a negative immune restructuring of the organism: development of secondary immune deficiency, suppression of cellular immunity reactions, reduction of nonspecific defense of the organism, expressed in decreasing the ability of leukocytes to produce a- and y-interferon, hypoimmunoglobulinemia, sensibilisation to antigens of the virus.
-Given the etiology, pathogenesis, symptoms of herpesvirus infections, for the treatment of herpetic diseases, numerous preparations of etiotropic and immunocorrective action have been proposed, which are divided into three groups according to the mechanism of action.
+Treatment of herpesvirus infections remains a complex task.
+A long-term chronic process leads to a negative immune restructuring of the body: the development of secondary immune deficiency, suppression of cellular immunity reactions, a decrease in the non-specific protection of the body, expressed in a decrease in the ability of leukocytes to produce a- and y-interferon, hypoimmunoglobulinemia, sensitization to viral antigens.
+Taking into account the etiology, pathogenesis, symptoms of herpesvirus infections, numerous drugs of etiotropic and immunocorrective action have been proposed for the treatment of herpes diseases, which are divided into three groups by the mechanism of action.